PedroChaparro/PI202202-alako-backend/docker/README.md

 	> The HDFS is stored in the local `hdfs` directory.
 And it's inaccessible by default.
 Windows users must use a linux-like file system, such as __cygwin__.

 ## Run All

+> Make sure you already import a file.

 1. Start the services by running docker compose as follows: